-But perhaps this skepticism serves as healthy protection when looking at the short-term trading space.
+Perhaps this skepticism serves as healthy protection when looking at the short-term trading space.
 It prevents me from doing too many dumb things and to take things at face value too easily.

-So when I come across empirical evidence, supported by my own tests, that something seems to work overwhelmingly well, I feel compelled to dig deeper and even to put some money on the line to figure out what may be going on there.
-Maybe, in the face of empirical evidence, I will even change my mind.
+But I’m also curious and I keep my eyes open in my research — so, when I come across empirical evidence, supported by my own tests, that something seems to work, I feel compelled to dig deeper and to put some money on the line to figure out what may be going on there.
+In the face of empirical evidence I will even change my mind.

 Fading the Opening Gap

-Let’s say that there are 8-10 valid setups a month, then returns would add up to an average of 2% to 3% monthly risking 1% per trade (a fairly conservative risk level with a big margin of safety) – easily beating a buy and hold allocation to the S&P as well as most longer-term strategies.
+Let’s say that there are 8-10 valid setups a month, then returns would add up to an average of 2% to 3% monthly risking 1% per trade (a fairly conservative risk level with a big margin of safety) – easily beating a buy and hold allocation to the S&P 500.

 Where lies the fallacy or why could it continue to work?

-- Robustness may be an issue.
+Robustness may be an issue.
 There is no real reason why the edge may not suddenly vanish or cycle on to a different strategy.

-- Popularity.
+Popularity.
 The strategy is well known, but other ideas trading the opening, that often trade in the opposite direction from the same entry point, may be more popular.

-The universe of strategies using the market open
+Exploring The universe of strategies using the market open

 ORB enters in the direction of the opening gap right around the price at which the gap fade stops out at a loss.
-It can also be a continuation of the gap fade, when the closing of the gap occurs right after the open and the move continues in a trend counter to the gap opening triggering a breakout signal.
+It can also be a continuation of the gap fade, when the closing of the gap occurs right after the open and the move continues in a trend counter to the initial gap, triggering a breakout signal.

-Additionally all intraday trend strategies face a serious conceptual problem: At the heart of trend-following lies the concept of letting your winners run while cutting your losses short.
-Exiting your positions at the daily close curtails the chance for extraordinary winners that often make up the bulk of a trend strategy’s profits.
+Additionally intraday trend strategies face a serious conceptual problem: At the heart of trend-following lies the concept of letting your winners run while cutting your losses short.
+Exiting your positions at the daily close (or earlier) curtails the chance for extraordinary winners that often make up the bulk of a trend strategy’s profits.

-Additionally many other gap strategies from the 80´s and 90´s trade after price breaks yesterdays close against the gap direction betting on a continuing reversal after the gap closed.
+Entering a trade after price breaks yesterday’s close against the gap direction is a popular idea, that is betting on a continuing reversal after the gap closed.
 This entry point and direction exactly coincide with the exit of the gap fade strategy.
 (Eg. Connors/Wiliams 10% Oops which recently tests negative).